ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 I have added some things to make it look attractive but all those rings and bells are really light.
 Go ahead and try it.
 I have created another theme called [**Purple**](http://webjeda.com/purple/){:target="_blank"} which is also minimal.
 {: .clear}

-> Content is still the King.
+> Smartphone users are growing day by day.
 Focus on responsive design.

 If you want a site which loads really fast on mobile phones then try Amplify.
 [Amplify](https://github.com/ageitgey/amplify){:rel='nofollow'}{:target="_blank"} is a theme developed following Google Accelerated Mobile Pages(AMP) rules.
 AMP is a project by Google to make websites load faster on mobile devices.
 Anyone can create an AMP version of their website.
 But we have a Jekyll theme which is completely AMP based!
 Here is a [sample post](https://cdn.ampproject.org/c/s/ageitgey.github.io/amplify/2016/03/08/example-post.html){:rel='nofollow'}{:target="_blank"} which loads incredibly fast.